 There is a full list of the types of properties that are considered to be “non standard” on our property types page.

 We recommend that once you find a property you like, please email your mortgage broker with a link to the listing for the property in Domain or Realestate.com.au.

 We can then inform you if there appears to be any aspects of the property that may be an issue for some lenders.

 Choosing a conveyancer

-While looking for a property you’ll need to find a conveyancer or solicitor to help you with the legal documents associated with the purchase.
-A good conveyancer will ensure that you are protected & well advised throughout the process.
+While looking for a property, you’ll need to find a conveyancer or solicitor to help you with the legal documents associated with the purchase.
+A good conveyancer will ensure that you’re protected & well advised throughout the process.

 A solicitor & a conveyancer essentially do the same thing, although they do have slightly different qualifications.
-In WA you’ll need what is known as a Settlement Agent who will handle the transfer of the property into your name.
+In WA, you’ll need what’s known as a Settlement Agent who will handle the transfer of the property into your name.

 Making an offer